Hypothesis testing of symmetry in quantum dynamics

 \end{theorem} The bound quantifies the distance between the performance operator $\Omega_{\mu_0}^{(m)}$ and $\Omega_{\mu_1}^{(m)}$, indicating that a smaller distance makes it more challenging to distinguish between two distributions.
 Furthermore, this relationship provides another operational meaning to the quantum max-relative entropy in hypothesis testing of unitary distributions.

 Notably, this lower bound of the minimal average type-II can be efficiently computed via SDP, which is given by,

-of which we remain the derivation in the Supplemental Material~\cite{SM}.
+of which we remain the derivation in appendix.
+Note that we also introduce the necessary technique on link product~\cite{chiribella2009theoretical} and haar measure ~\cite{collins2006integration} in appendix.
 It is noted that the optimization constraint in the dual formulation of this lower bound is relaxed by replacing $ C \succeq0$ in the original SDP with $\cC \in \text{Comb}$.
 This relaxation expands the optimization set beyond common causal strategies, such as sequential combs and indefinite causal order combs.
 These causal strategies are known to provide certain advantages in several quantum information processing tasks.
 However, we demonstrate that such advantages do not apply to our task below.

 \textbf{Explicit Protocols.---} Next, we present several explicit ancilla-free parallel protocols designed to achieve the optimal type-II error probability for qubit cases.
 Specifically, we consider $\mu_0$ as the haar distribution and $\mu_1$ as the set of interest, such as T-symmetry and Z-symmetry sets.
 The overall protocol operates as follows: Given $m$ uses of the unitary $U$, it first prepares the input state $\ket{\psi_{\textrm{in}}}$, then processes the tensor product of the unitaries $U^{\otimes m}$ and finally performs a measurement using the same basis as $\ket{\psi_{\textrm{in}}}$.
 The overall process is illustrated in Fig.~\ref{fig:excplit_protocols}.
 Below, we provide detailed input states and measurement strategies for both the T-symmetry and Z-symmetry distribution distinguishability cases, aiming to achieve the optimal discrimination rate with a constrained type-I error of 0.